Brazzo978/T99w373-Research/README.md

 - Automatic reboot scheduler.
 - Connection watchdog with long boot grace for slow T99W373 WAN startup.
 - Tailscale WebUI helper.
-  The Tailscale binary is not bundled; the helper downloads the current build when the modem is online.
-Startup waits for RMNET WAN and a valid clock before launching `tailscaled`, so it does not break modem navigation during boot.
-- Optional Dropbear SSH server.
+- Optional Dropbear SSH server(PLEASE INSTALL IT).
-- Optional `btop`.
+- Optional `btop`(could not find any htop build working).
-- Persistent installer logging and heartbeat output so long install steps are visible instead of looking frozen.

 The bundle does not set the APN.
-Keep the modem APN configured separately.
+Please if not automatically inserted by the mbn config put it yourself, even if the gui isnt responsive push it anyway.

 ## Research documentation